 - Free up a staff member as students become more independent.
 These staff members can then help in another center or even add another center to the rotation (i.e., fewer kids in each place!).

-Hopefully this gives you some ideas to get started.
+Hopefully this gives you some great ideas to get started.
 As I wrote this I realized it really needed more detail than I had room for here.
-So I will be back on Sunday with an overview of how I set up center-based work systems step-by-step.
+So I will be back on Sunday with another blog post including an overview of how I set up center-based work systems step-by-step.